What is Farber's disease?

 Other symptoms may include arthritis, swollen lymph nodes and joints, hoarseness, nodules under the skin (and sometimes in the lungs and other parts of the body), and vomiting.
 Some people may need a breathing tube.
 Most children with the classic form die by age 2, usually from lung disease.

 In one of the most severe forms of the disease, an enlarged liver and spleen can be diagnosed soon after birth.
 Children born with this form of the disease usually die within 6 months.

 Currently there is no specific treatment for Farber's disease.
-Corticosteroids may help relieve pain.
-Bone marrow transplants may improve granulomas (small masses of inflamed tissue) on individuals with little or no lung or nervous system complications.
-Older persons may have granulomas surgically reduced or removed.
+Corticosteroids may be prescribed to relieve pain.
+Bone marrow transplants may improve granulomas (small masses of inflamed tissue) on people with little or no lung or nervous system complications.
+Older people may have granulomas surgically reduced or removed.